AdobeDocs/experience-platform.fr-FR/help/profile/api/edge-projections.md

 ## Étapes suivantes

-Ce guide vous montre les étapes nécessaires à la configuration des projections et des destinations, y compris la manière de formater correctement le `selector` paramètre.
+This guide has shown you the steps involved in order to configure projections and destinations, including how to properly format the `selector` parameter.
 Vous pouvez désormais créer de nouvelles destinations de projection et de nouvelles configurations spécifiques aux besoins de votre entreprise.